 Award Winners: Mother Jones International Fund for Documentary Photography Created in 1989, the Mother Jones International Fund for Documentary Photography works with photographers, curators, photo editors, and writers to promote documentary photography as an agent for social change.
 Representative works recently exhibited at FotoFest 2000 in Houston and in previous Mother Jones Award Winner exhibits are represented in this thought provoking and challenging exhibit.
+On display November 2000.

 American Indian Art: Past & Present The 7th annual Kituwah celebration comes to the campus of the University of North Carolina at Asheville for the first time October 13-15, 2000.
 Kituwah 2000 celebrates the art, heritage and education of Native Americans.
 The exhibit American Indian Art: Past & Present is produced by the High Country Art & Craft Guild as part of the celebration that will highlight musical performance, story-telling, dance, and lecture.
+On display October 2000.

 Recent Work by Terri Godfrey Terri Godfrey's visually engaging and tactile work often combines natural and manmade materials in evocative and often archetypal concretions.
-Talking Sticks for the Forest Spirits, Sanctuaries for Words, and Prologue will be on view from September 4 - 30.
-"Talking Sticks ..." will be extended to October 20 as part of the Tri-State Sculptures Association Exhibition.
-From November 3 to December 1, 2000 the exhibit will be on view at Xavier University Art Gallery, Cincinnati, OH.
+Talking Sticks for the Forest Spirits, Sanctuaries for Words, and Prologue was on view from September 4 - 30.
+"Talking Sticks ..." was extended to October 20 as part of the Tri-State Sculptures Association Exhibition.
+More information about Terri Godfrey can be found here.
+On display September 2000.

-I-26: Corridor of Change by Rob Amberg and Sam Gray For their project to document the impact on regional cultures of the construction of Interstate Highway I-26, Rob Amberg and Sam Grey were co-recipients of the 1999 Paul Taylor/Dorthea Lange prize in documentary studies.
+I-26: Corridor of Change by Rob Amberg and Sam Gray For their project to document the impact on regional cultures of the construction of Interstate Highway I-26, Rob Amberg and Sam Gray were co-recipients of the 1999 Paul Taylor/Dorthea Lange prize in documentary studies.
 The Taylor/Lange prize is an international award given annually to a photographer/writer team doing significant work in documentary cultural journalism.
 Rob Amberg's website can be found here.
 On display April 2000.

 They Call 'em the Blues by Randy Marrs A collection of images celebrating the blues by Randy Marrs.
 It conveys a message of the unity, peace, and good times the blues bring to the fans and performers.
 This exhibit is part of UNCA's observance of Black History Month.
+On display February 2000.

 UNCA's Summer 1999 Archaeological Dig in Thebes The study abroad program gave UNCA students an opportunity to experience archaeological field work under the direction of three Greek archaeologists.
 Our Greek Odyssey shares some of their discoveries: Scientific, Personal and Creative.
+On display January 2000.